-Star Trek Sci Fi Blog respects your privacy.
+Star Trek Sci Fi Blog by Spacerguy Respects your Privacy.

-We will safeguard and never sell or rent your personal information however we cannot guarantee the security of any information that you transmit to Star Trek Sci Fi Blog.
-You are solely responsible for maintaining the secrecy of your passwords and account information.
-In addition other Internet sites or services that may be accessible through Star Trek Sci Fi Blog have separate data and privacy practices independent of us, and therefore we disclaim any responsibility or liability for their policies or actions.
+Folks are solely responsible for maintaining the secrecy of their passwords and account information.
+In addition other Internet sites or services linked through Star Trek Sci Fi Blog have separate data and privacy practices independent of us, and therefore we disclaim any responsibility or liability for their policies or actions.

 I have always treasured the "science" and detail in the fiction of Star trek.
 While I realise this is tv entertainment, alot happens in space.
 Astronauts work in space carrying out scientific research, satellites and the International Space station require maintenance.
 Space exploration probes are launched from earth into the uncharted parameters of the universe to visit other planets which help scientists make new discoveries.

 Along the way space data and images are transmitted back to earth.
 Interstellar space bodies, expanding stars and collapsing stars, merging galaxies, timetravel etc are all related cosmic components of science.
 Lets not forget the technology used to observe the cosmos, like the U.S.S.
 Enterprise in Star Trek (hehe) and NASA's Spitzer Space Telescope at the Jet Propulsion Laboratory in California.

 Star Trek and Cosmology will motivate man today and far into the future.
 Scotty, Geordi, O'Brien, B'Elanna and Trip are always busy in engineering.
 Its a known fact, Star Trek fans inspired to become engineers and scientists have studied up on their technical journals just like their heroes Mr Spock and Scotty of course!